dlbbld/clean-chess/README.md

 ```

 #### Positions the quick algorithm does not see
-The following is an example of a position where the quick algorithm says POSSIBLY_WINNABLE but the
-the position is winnable.
+The following is an example of a position where the quick algorithm says POSSIBLY_WINNABLE, but the position is winnable.
 [Game](https://lichess.org/bKHPqNEw#81)

 ```java
   final Board board = new Board("1k6/1P5p/BP3p2/1P6/8/8/5PKP/8 b - - 0 41");